aerickt/ding-dong/README.md

     #u likes apples and #1 and #2;#un likes apples and #1 and #2;
     5n>i like apples and (.*)#1 and (.*)#2

+You can repeat responses, however you cannot repeat triggers in different blocks.
+The bot goes through triggers.txt top to bottom, so higher up triggers will have precedence over those below it.
+The bot will only reply to one trigger and will never reply more than once.

 **Mocking Sarcastic Reply**

 `alternate` is a special resonse in which it takes the trigger, alternates the case and replies back with aLtErNaTiNg case.
-You can repeat responses, however you cannot repeat triggers in different blocks.
-The bot goes through triggers.txt top to bottom, so higher up triggers will have precedence over those below it.

 **User Specific Triggers**